-Earnest drama of rural post-adolescents doesn’t stake out much new territory -- except geographically, in its use of unusual Northwest settings -- but it also avoids most pitfalls of the coming-of-age genre.
+Earnest drama of rural post-adolescents doesn’t stake out much new territory — except geographically, in its use of unusual Northwest settings — but it also avoids most pitfalls of the coming-of-age genre.
 Not quite enough commercial juice here to reward a big investment, but careful boutique company could garner some youthful attention.
 And the scripting-helming Requa brothers are clearly a team to watch.